ronen567/just-the-docs/docs/blog-page-1.md

 To better explain the meaning of that, and emphasize the difference between Machine Learning Algorithms and conventional algorithms, let me show an example:
-Let’s consider a typical image recognition problem: we need to recognize whether a picture is of a cat or not.
+Let’s consider a typical image recognition problem: we need to classify a picture to one of the 2 classes: "cat" or "not a cat".
-A conventional, non-machine learning algorithm solution, would use dedicated and complicated computer vision algorithms, which would optionally try to parse the body parts detected the image, in the effort to extract cat characterizing features from then.
+To solve such a problem, using a conventional, non-machine learning algorithm solution, one would probably implement dedicated and complicated computer vision algorithms, which would try to parse the body parts, in the effort to extract cat characterizing features within.

 Figure 1: This is a cat!

 ![This is a cat](../assets/images/pictures/definitely-a-cat.jpg)

-Looking at that cat, the algorithm needs to detect charectarizing features such as the ears, eyes, whiskers, etc. Not an easy job at all!
-It requires complicated parsing and detection algorithms, which can do the detection for so many potential poses, colors, scales, and just name it...
-Now, suppose the algorithm can look at a cat and determine it is.
-What about a not a cat, but close to - take a look at this puppy!
+Take a look at that cute cat: the algorithm needs to detect charectarizing features such as the ears, eyes, whiskers, etc. Not an easy job at all!
+It requires complicated parsing and detection algorithms, support so many potential perspectives, poses, colors, scales, and just name it...
+Now, let's suppose the algorithm is able determine a cat, when he sees one.
+But, what about a picture of 'not a cat', but certain features are so close - take a look at this puppy!

 Figure 2: Not a cat!

 ![Not a cat](../assets/images/pictures/not-a-cat.jpg)

-When it comes to such tasks, the performance of conventional computer vision algorithms, in terms of false detections and miss detections were not found to be satisfactory.
+Indeed complicated, and indeed the performance of conventional computer vision algorithms for such tasks, in terms of false detections and miss detections, were not considered satisfactory enough.

+Machine Learning algorithms on the other hand, led to a breakthrough in such detection, recognition and generally speaking classification tasks, and in plenty othere problems, just ot list some: text recognition, voice recognition, customers targeting, chess playing, etc.

-On the other hand, Machine Learning algorithms, tackels this problems with a totally different approach.
+ Machine Learning algorithms, tackels this problems with a totally different approach.
 Rather than using sophisticated computer vision specific algorithms, the machine learning way to determine whether a picture is of a cat or not, is sketched in the 2 figures below.

 Figure 1: Machine Learning Model